Patriqu/Patriqu/README.md

 🌱 I’m currently improving my knowledge of Spring Boot and Spring Cloud platforms, and writing my own applications in Java and Kotlin programming languages.

 ⚡Projects in progress:
-- Music portals aggregator - Java, Spring Boot 3, Spring Security, Google, and other APIs, a project still in progress for aggregating data about last played songs and videos from personal accounts at YouTube, Spotify, and Last.fm,
+- [Music portals aggregator](https://github.com/Patriqu/MusicPortalsAggregator) - Java, Spring Boot 3, Spring Security, Google, and other APIs, a project still in progress for aggregating data about last played songs and videos from personal accounts at YouTube, Spotify, and Last.fm,
-- DAW (Digital Audio Workstation) - beginning progress, to be uploaded on GitHub, Kotlin, Spring Boot,
+- DAW (Digital Audio Workstation) - Kotlin, Spring Boot project, beginning phase, to be uploaded on GitHub in the near future,
-- Memo - a game developed completely in Kotlin and libGDX game development framework,
+- [MemoLibgdx](https://github.com/Patriqu/MemoLibgdx) - a game developed completely in Kotlin and libGDX game development framework,
-- Arkanoid 2D - a project developed since 2015 with breaks, in C++, SDL 2.0 library, currently bug fixing, refactoring, and improving.
+- [Cosmonoid-Cpp](https://github.com/Patriqu/Cosmonoid-Cpp) - a project developed since 2015 with breaks, in C++, SDL 2.0 library, currently bug fixing, refactoring, and improving.

 ⚡Planning Phase
-- App for aggregating the latest job posts from different job boards, easier sending resumes and updating "about me" information on different job portals.
+- App for aggregating the latest job posts from different job boards, easier sending resumes and updating "about me" information on different job portals,
+- [rusty_cosmonoid](https://github.com/Patriqu/rusty_cosmonoid) - rewriting Cosmonoid in Rust language

+⚡Projects On-Hold
+- [CosmicFPSLibgdx](https://github.com/Patriqu/CosmicFPSLibgdx) - First-Person Shooter game in Libgdx and Kotlin